It’s important for your professional growth to take a step back and learn from others.

 Jared Spool is one of the biggest and most recognisable names in UX.
 He has worked in the field of usability and design since 1978, before the term “usability” was ever associated with computers.
 He is a writer, researcher, speaker, educator and an expert in usability, software, design and research.

-He is also the founder of User Interface Engineering, a consulting firm specialising in website and product usability, which just happens to be the largest usability research organisation of its kind in the world.
+He is the founder of User Interface Engineering, a consulting firm specialising in website and product usability, which just happens to be the largest usability research organisation of its kind in the world.
+He is also co-founder of Center Centre, a school dedicated to training industry-ready UX designers.

 See: Jared’s collection of UX talks